 It’s a drift dive, and as you flow with the moderate current which flows from south to north, you feel like you’re flying.
 The flat surface below is punctuated with giant barrel sponges and as you sail past them, it’s great to peek inside to see which critters will be hiding.

-Tortugas reef ranges in depth, with the shore side being closer to 12 metres deep, but going deeper than 40 metres in places.
+Tortugas reef ranges in depth, with the shoreside being closer to 12 meters deep, but going deeper than 40 meters in places.

 # 7 – Mama Viña

 Mama Viña is a shipwreck, which was deliberately sunk off the coast in 1995.
 It’s almost exactly outside the nature park Xcaret, and old rumors say that the wreck was sunk by the park to create a snorkeling attraction for its visitors.

 Unfortunately for the park (but great for the divers) the sinking of the ship didn’t quite go as planned, and the wreck ended up a lot deeper than would be accessible for snorkeling… is now sits at around 23 meters deep, making it an advanced dive due to its depth.

 Any shipwreck dive is special, but seeing the bow of the Mama Viña appear from the blue gives me a warm fuzzy feeling every time.